 Clinical Exercise Physiologist / Health News TV Host Anti-Aging Fitness Expert

-* Your Guide to Optimum Health & Weight Loss *
+* Your Guide to Optimum Health & Sustainable Weight Loss *

-Meet Karen Owoc, The Health Reporter™, your guide to living a longer, stronger and happier life.
+Meet Karen Owoc, The Health Reporter™, helping you live a longer, stronger and happier life.
 Recognized for her specialized training and experience as a cardiac rehabilitation clinical exercise physiologist, Karen is a popular healthy living television host.

 Karen hosts and produces The Health Reporter, an inspiring and informative brand of short-format health segments.
 Her upbeat quick minutes of healthy living how-to’s are widely distributed and currently air on: